eeeschwartz/content-guide/pages/how-to-write.md

 Our residents need to do things, not so much "find out about" or "get more information on."
 The information you provide on lexingtonky.gov should empower residents to get something done.

-> Use – apply for an alcohol license.
+> Use – Apply for an alcohol license.
 Not – Regulations about selling alcohol.

-> Use – register for swim lessons.
+> Use – Register for swim lessons.
 Not – Swim Lessons: General information.

 **Get information about your users**